k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14d_task_source_rule_based_generation.md

 ### Adding/Removing Data Generation Parameters to the Task

 Check/uncheck the checkbox next to the parameter name in order to select/remove the parameter.
 You can add a search value to get the required parameter.
-The selected parameter is added to the window with the default values, if set.
+The selected parameter is added to the window with the default values if set.

 Click the information icon next to the parameter to view additional information about the parameter.